 - MA (Sociology) University of Waterloo

 - BA (Hons.)
 Sociology, University of Waterloo, Ontario, Canada

-Families and aging; youth transitions into adulthood; intergenerational relations; mixed-methods research (quantitative & qualitative); social policy issues; health promotion.
+Families and aging; life-course research; intergenerational relations; mixed-methods research (quantitative and qualitative); social policy issues; health promotion

 The Boomerang Age: Transitions to Adulthood in Families